Justhiro55/dbg-c/README.md

 * **Flexible filtering** - Detects all output functions by default, or use `--debug` to filter by keyword
 * **Preview mode** - Preview changes without modifying files with `--preview`
 * **Safe and reversible** - Disable output for production (`on`), enable for debugging (`off`)
-* **Smart detection** - Automatically detects printf-family functions, C++ streams, Rust macros, and Java output statements
+* **Smart detection** - Automatically detects printf-family functions, C++ streams, Rust macros, Java output statements, and Go fmt/log functions
 * **Syntax highlighting** - Color-coded output similar to ripgrep for easy reading
 * **Multiple modes** - Comment out, uncomment, or permanently delete statements